oerc0122/MDANSE/Doc/pages/analysis.rst

 coordinates.
 Molecules are either treated as flexible, or, if they are treated as rigid, constraints are taken into account in the framework of cartesian coordinates [Ref23]_.
-In MDANSE,
-Rigid-Body Trajectory (RBT) can be defined from a MD trajectory by fitting rigid reference structures, defining a (sub)molecule, to the corresponding structure in each time frame of the trajectory.
+In MDANSE, rigid-body trajectory (RBT) can be defined from a MD trajectory by fitting rigid reference structures, defining a (sub)molecule, to the corresponding structure in each time frame of the trajectory.
 Here 'fit' means the optimal superposition of the structures in a least-squares